design-first/system-designer/addons/README.md

 You can extend System Designer by composing other systems with its systems.
 In that case, these systems are called **addons**.

-To extend System Designer, just copy and paste a system into the `/addons` directory and run `npm run web`.
+To extend System Designer, just copy and paste a system into the `/addons` directory and run `npm run build`.